View the Taranaki Whānui proposal for Mātai Moana (2.11MB PDF)

 - statutory management planning under the Reserves Act.

-An additional $2.5 million from the Plimmer Bequest Fund has been allocated to support future public-facing upgrades, such as walkways and educational facilities.
+An additional $2.5 million from the Plimmer Bequest Fund has been allocated to support future public-facing upgrades, such as walkways and other open space improvements.

 To view the full summary of public feedback on the joint management proposal, see pages 38-40 of the Consultation Results Report (1.25MB PDF).